DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility.md

 ### In the API

 <div class="alert alert-info">
-The <a href="https://registry.terraform.io/providers/DataDog/datadog/latest/docs">Datadog Terraform Provider</a> does not support cross-organization queries.
+The <a href="https://registry.terraform.io/providers/DataDog/datadog/latest/docs">Datadog Terraform Provider</a> does not support creation of cross-organization connections.
+But a dashboard with widgets with cross-org queries may be terraformed through proper [JSON export][10].
 </div>

 You can define cross-organization queries in the following endpoint: